jdblair/MegaPrayer-oscled/README.md

 This is provided in the `env.sh` script at the top level of the repo.

-To cross-compile for the pi:
+To cross-compile for the orange pi:

 ```
 mkdir build-opi-arm
+cd build-opi-arm
 ../configure --enable-serial=opi --host $HOST
 make
 ```